 Companies have found social media platforms to be excellent places to acquire customers and build brand loyalty.
 An estimated 77% of B2C companies and 43% of B2B companies have found customers through Facebook.
 Another 34% of marketers have sourced customers from Twitter.

-Social media has become the world’s water cooler, where people exchange ideas and discuss what they want to see from their favorite brands.
+Social media platforms have become the world’s water cooler, where people exchange ideas and discuss what they want to see from their favorite brands.
 Social media marketing, then, is the art of using that information to connect with potential customers, build relationships, and ultimately grow companies to new heights.
 Social Media is a channel to find and develop influencer marketing strategies.

-Understanding the different platforms
+Understanding the different social media platforms

 Social media is not one-size-fits-all.
-There are different audiences that frequent the various platforms, and they each expect to interact with different types of content from their favorite brands.
+There are different audiences that frequent the various social media platforms, and they each expect to interact with different types of content from their favorite brands.
 It is important to take the different atmospheres to heart and allow them to guide everything from a company’s profile to its target audience.
-Brands should use their buyer personas to guide the types of content they promote and the platforms where they need to focus their efforts.
+Brands should use their buyer personas to guide the types of content they promote and the social media platforms where they need to focus their efforts.

 Facebook - estimated 1.3 billion active users